Boxed with accessories

 Yes.
 Name the sub-style in the prompt: "big-head vinyl figure, large square head, small body, big dot eyes, matte finish".
 Keep your character original and leave off any brand marks or logos, and the model renders a clean collectible.

-Boxed action figures with accessories, chibi vinyl with oversized heads, Funko-style big-head vinyl, Lego-style minifigures, and detailed desk statues.
-Describe the proportions and finish explicitly — the more specific the style cue, the more consistent the output.
+Boxed action figures with accessories, chibi vinyl with oversized heads, Funko-style big-head vinyl, Lego-style minifigures, claymation-style clay figures, and detailed desk statues.
+It doubles as a general AI toy generator — describe the proportions and finish explicitly, and the more specific the style cue, the more consistent the output.

 No. Generate figures only of yourself, your own pet, or an original character or mascot you have the rights to use.
 Do not depict real public figures, and write any brand reference as a style cue, like "Funko-style", rather than copying a trademarked product.